 How can long-form content look good?

 To speak to aesthetically motivated fears, I actually think that good long-form content can sometimes be more visually appealing and less intimidating than its alternative.
 Take for example, these two versions of the CRM tool Highrise's website.

 My first impression is that the original design is overwhelming and all over the place.
 It stresses me out trying to decide where to begin.
 The long-form design, on the other hand, is inviting and easy to follow.
 It's designed in a way that is engaging, even while being longer.
 And here's the kicker: Highrise's long-form redesign increased conversions by 37.5%.

 One reason that people may be more comfortable with a long-form design like Highrise's is that it jives with what we've become accustomed to over hundreds of years.
 We've been reading books for a long time, so the layout of a long-form piece of content recalls familiar memories of your favorite novel.
 This effect is the result of careful design, and that's where I feel Lucidpress can make a big difference.
 But more on that later.

 What are some other benefits of long-form content?

-In 2012, serpIQ conducted a study of more than 20,000 keywords and found that the top 10 results had an average content length of more than 2,000 words, with the average number of words in the #1 spot at 2,416.
-Since long-form pages rank better on average, it's likely more people will find your page and become customers.
+In 2012, serpIQ conducted a study of more than 20,000 keywords and found that the top 10 search engine results had an average content length of more than 2,000 words, with the average number of words in the #1 spot at 2,416.
+Since long-form pages rank better in search engines on average, it's likely more people will find your page and become customers.
 A few words from Google hint at the SEO possibilities of long-form content marketing: